-Find out what exactly goes on when you have a baby at home, and whether giving birth at home could be for you.
-Here’s your guide to a different sort of birth experience…
+Find out what happens when you give birth at home, and whether it could be for you.
+Here’s your guide to a different sort of birth experience.

-For many women, the cuddle with your new baby on your own sofa, or snuggle with them in your own bed afterwards makes a home birth appealing.
-Oh, and the fact you can have a cup of tea in your favourite mug of course, and those stockpiled chocolate bars in the fridge.
+For many women, the cuddle with your new baby on your own sofa, or snuggle with them in your own bed afterwards makes a home birth very appealing.

 Only 2.1% of births in England and Wales happened at home in 2016 (ONS, 2016).
 Most of the women who did give birth at home were 35 to 39 years old (ONS, 2016).